What is acupuncture?

 What to expect in a treatment?

 Treatment involves the insertion of very fine needles into the chosen acupuncture points in order to restore balance by stimulating the body's own abilities of self-healing.
-These needles are left for 20 minutes and the practitioner may leave the room to allow you to fully relax.
+These needles are left for 20 minutes or more and the practitioner may leave the room to allow you to fully relax.

 Does acupuncture hurt?